Merging Case Classes with Monoid and Shapeless

 }

-instance.
+}Goal now is to implement the default method which derives our GMerge instance.
 Let’s start by just attempting to think about the logical flow.

 - Obtain the generic representation (